rootiens/Calendar/README.md

 # Firebase Configuration

-I've created a collection called "calEvent" in Firebase with these fields: name // name of the event details // details of the event start // start date of the event end // end date of the event color // event color
+I've created a collection called "calEvent" in Firebase with these fields:<br/>
+  name // name of the event<br/>
+  details // details of the event<br/>
+  start // start date of the event<br/>
+  end // end date of the event<br/>
+  color // event color<br/>

 ## Project setup